Padma Lakshmi Shows Off Her Booty In A Bikini At 48 With ‘Mommy & Me’ Photo

 Padma Lakshmi is proving that looking amazing in a bikini certainly has no age limit.
-The stunning Top Chef host showed off her body in a new photo posted to her official Instagram account this week where she proudly flaunted her amazing body in a two-piece during a fun trip to the beach with her 9-year-old daughter Krishna.
+The stunning Top Chef host showed off her body in a new photo posted to her official Instagram account this week where she proudly flaunted her amazing figure in a two-piece during a fun trip to the beach with her 9-year-old daughter Krishna.

-48-year-old Padma gave her social media followers a glimpse at her booty as she rocked a pretty skimpy dark string bikini while walking on the sand towards the ocean in the snap shared on February 20.
+The 48-year-old Padma gave her social media followers a glimpse at her booty as she rocked a pretty skimpy dark string bikini while walking on the sand towards the ocean in the snap shared on February 20.

 The star had her seriously toned body on full display as she posed with her back facing towards the camera.
 As she let her dark hair flow down and showed off all her hard work in the gym, her daughter could be seen running around behind her as they enjoyed some downtime together at the coast.